How Women Deal with Unwanted Pregnancies When Abortion Isn't Legal

 Women seek abortions at nearly the same rate whether it’s illegal or not.
 According to a 2016 study published in the Lancet, the incidence of abortion in countries where it is completely illegal or permitted only to save a woman’s life is about 37 per 1,000 women aged 15 to 44.
 In countries where abortion is generally legal, the incidence is 34 per 1,000 women—almost exactly the same rate.
 The difference is that virtually all of the abortions in countries where the procedure is illegal happen under circumstances defined as “unsafe” by the World Health Organization.
 The procedures are performed by people without proper training, or are performed in an inappropriate setting, or are self-induced by the woman herself.

 In the United States, what we know about the effects of extreme abortion restrictions largely comes from Texas.
 A Texas law known as HB2, introduced in 2013, caused more than half of the state’s abortion clinics to close.
-Researchers from the Texas Policy Evaluation Project (TxPEP) estimated that between 100,000 and 240,000 women in Texas tried to end pregnancies on their own after HB2 put a clinic procedure financially or logistically out of reach for them.
+Researchers from the Texas Policy Evaluation Project (TxPEP) estimated that between 100,000 and 240,000 women in Texas have tried to end pregnancies on their own due to limited abortion access.

 The most common method of self-induced abortion among those women was taking misoprostol, a drug used in legal medication abortions.
 Other methods included ineffective remedies like herbs, teas, and hormone pills, and occasionally violent means like being punched in the stomach.
 Dr. Daniel Grossman, a co-investigator in the TxPEP project and professor of obstetrics, gynecology, and reproductive sciences at the University of California, San Francisco, told me the Texas study did not find incidences of women using invasive means, like trying to insert an object into the vagina or uterus.
 But those cases do sometimes still happen in the US.
 Most notable in recent years was the case of Tennessee woman Anna Yocca, who was charged with three felonies for attempting to self-induce using a coat hanger.